interactive-fiction-class/interactive-fiction-class.github.io/homeworks/nlp-for-text-adventures/nlp-for-text-adventures.md

 You are of course welcome to explore other concepts from NLP beyond this list.

-### Task 1: Improve your Parser
+### Task 1: Improve your Parser with WordNet

-Make one improvement to your parser that allows it to handle some form of user input that is not simply hard-coded rule.
+We will start by improving the coverage of the parser in your text adventure game, so that it can handle a variety of user input instead of just a single hard-coded command.
+This will allow the player to use other words than what you used when you wrote the command.
+For example, "Toss/throw/chuck the stick" will all resolve to the same command.

+In part 1, we will introduce you to the WordNet resource.
+WordNet is a classic resource for natural language processing.
+It encodes information about synonyms, antonyms, and is-a relationships between words like _troll_ is-a _monster_.
+In NLP, is-a relationships are called hypernyms or hyponyms.

+For this task you should work through the ["NLP for Text Adventure Games - part 1" Python notebook](https://colab.research.google.com/github/interactive-fiction-class/interactive-fiction-class.github.io/blob/master/homeworks/nlp-for-text-adventures/NLP_for_Text_Adventure_Games_part_1.ipynb), which will introduce you to WordNet and will have you use WordNet to annotate several commands from Action Castle with their word senses, and their hypernyms and hyponyms.
+This will allow you to expand out the number of possible commands that your parser can recognize.
+After completing the Python notebook, I expanded the number of commands from 7 to several thousand.

+For this part of the homework should submit several things:
+* A file called _word-sense-annotations.json_ containing your annotations of the Action Castle commands with their WordNet synsents, hypernyms and hyponyms.
+This will be saved in your Google after you complete the ["NLP for Text Adventure Games - part 1" Python notebook](https://colab.research.google.com/github/interactive-fiction-class/interactive-fiction-class.github.io/blob/master/homeworks/nlp-for-text-adventures/NLP_for_Text_Adventure_Games_part_1.ipynb).
+* An updated version of your Action Castle game that adds support for expanded user inputs via WordNet.
+You implement this support however you would like, and you are welcome to re-use our code or to add your own code load a file of containing your annotation or the enumerated alternative commands.
+You should save your updates in a file called _action_castle-2.ipynb_.

+### Task 2: Improve your Parser with another NLP technology

 A few suggestions are:
 1. Use sentence segmentation and coreference resolution to allow the player to chain together commands.
 For example: "Pick the rose.
 Smell it."
-2. Allow the player to use nearby words to the ones you intend.
-For example: "Toss/throw/chuck the stick" all resolve to the same command.
-3. Instead of hardocoding "verb object," use dependecncy parsing to detect the direct object in the player's command.
+3. Instead of hardcoding "verb object," use dependency parsing to detect the direct object in the player's command.

 More suggestions can be found in the demo Colab.